pingcap/docs/tidb-cloud/migrate-from-aurora-bulk-import.md

 2. On the **Import** page, click **Import Data** in the upper-right corner, and then select **From S3**.

 3. Prepare source data according to [Learn how to create an Amazon S3 Bucket and prepare source data files](#learn-how-to-create-an-amazon-s3-bucket-and-prepare-source-data-files).
-You can see the advantages and disadvantages of different **Data Format** in the preparing data part.
+You can see the advantages and disadvantages of different data formats in the preparing source data files part.

-4. Select or fill in the **Data Format**, **Location**, **Bucket URI**, and **Role ARN** fields according to the specification of your source data.
+4. Select or fill in the **Data format**, **Bucket URI**, and **Role ARN** fields according to the specification of your source data.
 For more information about how to create the bucket policy and role for cross-account access, see [configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).

-5. Check the cluster name and the region name in the **Target Cluster**.
+5. Check the cluster name and the region name in the **Target database**.
 Click **Next**.

     TiDB Cloud starts validating whether it can access your data in the specified bucket URI.
 After validation, TiDB Cloud tries to scan all the files in the data source using the default file naming pattern, and returns a scan summary result on the left side of the next page.
 If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).